linode/docs/docs/databases/elasticsearch/webserver-logs-with-elk-stack.md

 ### Apache

-In order to have log files to process, you should follow the [Setting Up an Apache Web Server on Debian 8](docs/websites/apache/apache-web-server-debian-8) guide to easily install and configure Apache on Debian.
+In order to have log files to process, you should follow the [Set Up an Apache Web Server on Debian 8](/docs/websites/apache/apache-web-server-debian-8) guide to easily install and configure Apache on Debian.
 Once Apache is running, issue an empty request to your webserver:

 	curl localhost

 Then confirm logs are being generated in the default Apache log file:

 	sudo tail /var/log/apache2/access.log

+{: .note}
+>
+>If your Apache server was set up using the above-referenced Apache Web Server on Debian 8 guide, the access log will be located at `/var/www/example.com/logs/access.log`, with `example.com` being your domain name.
+Amend the above code if needed.

 You should see one or more lines that look like this: